Research Roundup: June 2024

 When Consensus Clashes With Conviction

-• Derek Rucker, professor of marketing at Northwestern University, Kellogg School of Management
+The Researcher: Derek Rucker, professor of marketing at Northwestern University, Kellogg School of Management

-• The allure of consensus: people (over)seek consensus in selecting group persuasion strategies, Journal of Personality and Social Psychology, 2024
+The Output: The allure of consensus: people (over)seek consensus in selecting group persuasion strategies, Journal of Personality and Social Psychology, 2024

-• When persuading a group, do people prioritize gaining the support of a larger majority or focus on securing a smaller group of true advocates?
+The Focus: When persuading a group, do people prioritize gaining the support of a larger majority or focus on securing a smaller group of true advocates?

 The Findings

-• Through a series of "persuasion game" experiments, Rucker and his team found that two strategies emerge in group settings:
+• Through a series of "persuasion game" experiments, Rucker and his team found that two strategies emerge in group settings: seeking consensus to convince the largest number of supporters toward a given cause, and adopting an extreme position to attract fewer but stronger advocates.

 • The study revealed that 88 percent of participants initially favored the consensus approach, driven by a "safety in numbers" mental shortcut.